pmctrack-linux/pmctrack-linux.github.io/install.md

     CONFIG_PMCTRACK=y

+#### Additional requirements

-The kernel headers for the patched Linux version must be installed on the system as well.
+The kernel headers for the current Linux version must be installed on the system as well.
 This is necessary for a successful out-of-tree build of PMCTrack's kernel module.
 An out-of-tree-ready Makefile can be found in the sources for the different flavors of the kernel module.

 Most PMCTrack user-level components are written in C, and do not depend on any external library, (beyond the libc, of course).
 A separate Makefile is provided for *libpmctrack* as well as for the various command-line tools.
 As such, it should be straightforward to build these software components on most Linux distributions.

-The PMCTrack-GUI application, a Python front-end for the `pmctrack` command-line tool, has been recently integrated into PMCTrack's main repository.
+The PMCTrack-GUI application, a Python front-end for the `pmctrack` command-line tool, was integrated into PMCTrack's main repository.
 This application extends the capabilities of the PMCTrack stack with features such as an SSH-based remote monitoring mode or the ability to plot the values of user-defined performance metrics in real time.
 This GUI application runs on Linux and Mac OS X and has the following software dependencies:

 *   Python v2.7
 *   Matplotlib (Python library)
 *   sshpass (command)
 *   WxPython v3.0

-On Debian or Ubuntu the necessary software can be installed as follows:
+On Debian or Ubuntu the necessary software to run PMCTrack-GUI can be installed as follows:

     $ sudo apt-get install python2.7 python-matplotlib python-wxgtk3.0 sshpass